leesheppard/WDI_SYD_7/week-01/day-04/notes.md

 ###### Creating a Constructor Function - creating an initialize function

 In classes, the basic constructor function is "initialize".
 This will be called on creation of a new instance.
 Convention says that this goes at the top of the class.
+You don't need one but it is convention to have one.

 ```ruby
 class Human # This defines the class